Bear with me through this analogy… Dating and applying for jobs are very similar.

 There are a million different templates to make your resume look incredible on Canva right now.
 If you're building your resume in a word document, stop what you're doing and go and make an incredible resume (for free!) on their website.

-I’ve compiled below a handful of my favorite templates they have available:
+I've compiled below a handful of my favourite templates they have available:

 - Template 1: Black & White Modern Resume